BECOME a HopeKid!

 Once you complete the registration process, you will begin receiving invitations by email to our free events each month.
 We look forward to meeting your family soon, seeing you at many events, and helping provide HOPE to your family during your child’s medical journey.
 Thank you!

 Some frequently asked questions:

 What illnesses qualify for HopeKids?
 Some examples of life-threatening medical conditions that qualify for HopeKids include, but are not limited to, cancer, some types of heart defects, Cystic Fibrosis, organ transplants, Duchenne’s Muscular Dystrophy and Sickle Cell Anemia.
-Children with medical conditions such as, but not limited to, cerebral palsy, epilepsy and Spina Bifida may qualify if their treating physician deems that their specific medical situation (i.e. coupled with other underlying conditions and complications) is considered life-threatening.
+Children with chronic medical conditions such as, but not limited to, cerebral palsy, epilepsy and Spina Bifida may qualify if their treating physician deems that their specific medical situation (i.e. coupled with other underlying conditions and complications) is considered life-threatening.
 Type 1 Diabetes, allergies, asthma, emotional, psychological and developmental disorders, and mental health conditions do not qualify.

 My child has finished their cancer treatment protocol and is remission, can we still apply?
 Applications for cancer patients can be submitted up until two years post treatment (Bone Marrow Transplant patients see next question).
 If your child’s cancer treatment protocol has been completed for more than two years then they are not eligible.
 Exceptions will be made if your child is dealing with the treatment of significant side effects or complications due to their cancer and subsequent treatment.
 If you feel your child may qualify under this exception please complete the application and we will consult with your treating physician to determine qualification.
 Kids living with a brain tumor but not in active treatment qualify.